YeseongJeon/TriviaMazeGame/README.md

 ### Overview

-- CLI Based Application that asks the users a series of questions that they must answer correctly in order to progress further in the Maze
+- CLI Based Application that asks the user a series of questions that they must answer correctly in order to progress further in the Maze

 - The user will have won the game if they reach the bottom right exit!